 Active with several chamber groups, she is a member of Renegade Duo with guitarist Jon Mendle and Liaison Ensemble, a female Baroque quartet bringing historically-informed performances to a wide range of audiences in non-traditional venues.
 With a passion for Latin music, she performs with Community Music Center’s Cuban Charanga Ensemble.

-Her operatic performances include the role of Hansel in Hansel and Gretel with San Francisco Conservatory Opera Theater and Nireno in Giulio Cesare with the San Francisco Conservatory Baroque Ensemble.
-She appeared with Opera San Jose as the Page in Rigoletto and First Spirit in The Magic Flute and as Hansel in Hansel and Gretel with Bel Cantanti Opera Theater.
-Other roles performed include the Page (Rigoletto) with Bayshore Lyric Opera, Cherubino (Le Nozze di Figaro), Anne Frank (Yours, Anne), and Amahl (Amahl and the Night Visitors).
+Her operatic performances include the role of Cherubino in Le Nozze di Figaro, Hansel in Hansel and Gretel and Nireno in Giulio Cesare.
+She appeared with Opera San Jose as the Page in Rigoletto and First Spirit in The Magic Flute.
+Other roles performed include the Page (Rigoletto) with Bayshore Lyric Opera, Anne Frank (Yours, Anne), and Amahl (Amahl and the Night Visitors).

 Susie Fong (harpsichord) has an M.M. in Harpsichord Performance from the San Francisco Conservatory of Music, where she studied with Corey Jamason, and received her B.A. in Music at the University of California at Berkeley, where in addition to playing piano and chamber music, she studied harpsichord with Laurette Goldberg and played in the Collegium Musicum.
 She is also an accomplished solo and chamber pianist, having studied with Audrey Grigsby and Robert Rios in Southern California.
 Susie currently teaches piano and harpsichord privately in San Francisco.